Visual enhancement and 3D representation for underwater scenes: a review: Pipeline-Level Evaluation

 We observe that when the input images lack sufficient coverage across diverse camera viewpoints, the reconstructed scene exhibits significant missing regions.
 This issue is particularly evident in Poisson surface reconstruction, where the absence of viewpoints from different angles leads to incomplete and fragmented surfaces.
 The Delaunay-based reconstruction, while more structurally connected, also suffers from irregularities due to the limited input perspectives.
 These results highlight the importance of capturing a well-distributed set of images to ensure a more complete and accurate 3D reconstruction.

-\paragraph{NeRF.} We utilize Instant-NGP~\citep{mueller2022instantNGP}, a NeRF variant optimized for real-time rendering, to reconstruct the same underwater images as in \autoref{fig:pure_3d_depth_normal} and \autoref{fig:pure_3d_mesh}.
-As illustrated in \autoref{fig:pure_3d_instantngp}, NeRF surpasses traditional photogrammetry, which relies on discrete point clouds or meshes and struggles with novel viewpoints, by leveraging implicit neural representations to model a continuous scene, enabling high-quality, view-dependent novel view synthesis with smooth interpolation and fine detail preservation.
-However, there are floater artifacts around the edges of the scene, which typically arise from errors in the model’s representation of depth and density, especially in regions where the input view data is sparse or inconsistent.
+\paragraph{NeRF} Instant-NGP~\citep{mueller2022instant} is a NeRF variant optimized for real-time rendering.
+As shown in \autoref{fig:degradedRe_vs_EnRe}(a), when applied directly to degraded underwater imagery, it outperforms traditional photogrammetry by enabling high-quality, view-dependent novel view synthesis with smooth interpolation and fine detail preservation.
+However, noticeable floater artifacts appear around scene boundaries, typically caused by inaccuracies in the estimated depth and density fields, particularly in regions where input observations are sparse or inconsistent.
+Moreover, due to the turbid water medium and light absorption, the reconstructed scene suffers from color cast, diminished visibility of distant objects, and reduced overall brightness.